Approximating a Diffusion by a Hidden Markov Model: Introduction

+The operator on $\Lv$ induced by the resolvent kernel $R$ will be shown to satisfy $\lll R\lll_v<\infty$ under (DV3) (see \Proposition{DV4rlx}), and it is known that $\lll P^t \lll_v$ is uniformly bounded in $t$ under this condition (see the proof of Theorem~6.1 of \cite{meytwe93b}). \archive{math comment (7) Page 4: You need to prove that the Pt keeps Lv1 invariant.
+Otherwise all later arguments have problem one way or the other.
+(For instance, you implicitly assumed that Ptg is an element in Lv1 in (8)).
+I suspect that under (DV3), this might be true, but a proof is needed.}

 All of the approximations in this paper are obtained with respect to $\lll\cdot\lll_v$.
 Our main results are all based on \Theorem{Rapprox} below, which establishes conditions ensuring that the semigroup $\{P^t\}$ of the process $\bfPhi$ can be approximated (in this weighted operator norm) by a semigroup written in terms of finite-rank kernels.
-In particular, our main result, given below, states that the Donsker-Varadhan condition (DV3) holds if and only if the process $\bfPhi$ can be approximated by an HMM in operator norm.
+In particular, \Theorem{Rapprox} states that the Donsker-Varadhan condition (DV3) holds if and only if the process $\bfPhi$ can be approximated by an HMM in operator norm.